-Labor promised to change Australia’s negative gearing rules in 2016 and nearly won the election it was expected to lose.
-It took the same policy to voters last month and narrowly lost the election it was expected to win.
+Labor promised to change Australia’s negative gearing rules in 2016 and nearly won the election it expected to lose.
+It took the same policy to voters last month and narrowly lost the election it expected to win.
 Does this mean it’s game over for a reform that could make housing fairer and more affordable and save billions in revenue?

 Malcolm Turnbull labelled Labor’s proposals “reckless,” and accused the opposition of putting “the value of every Australian home at risk.”
 Scott Morrison claimed its policies would “erode the value of Australians’ homes and push up people’s rents.”
 Yet Treasury, the Reserve Bank and think tanks like the Grattan Institute argue the effect on house prices and rents would be modest.
 And we now know that Mr Morrison himself acknowledged negative gearing “excesses” when he became treasurer, and was open to reforming it.

 One significant difference between the two election campaigns was the backdrop.
 In 2016 house prices in most capital cities were rising fast; in 2019 they were going in the opposite direction.
 The Coalition’s campaign against Labor’s plan was also helped along by a better-organised real estate lobby, with agents around the country warning tenants that their rents would rise while simultaneously telling property holders that the value of their houses would fall.

 Still, even if Labor’s negative gearing policies were sensible — and potentially more saleable if house prices start booming again — they may be too severely tarnished for another outing.